EverythingMe/meduza/README.md

 5. The schema is used by clients for mapping only
 6. Mapping is optional
 7. The server is aware of indexing metadata
+8. Models are non relational.
+You have either primary or secondary keys, and that's it.

 ---------------------